Home Lab Reloaded

 In tha past year I had an Homelab setup done with an old Intel NUC (centrino) which also supported me as DHCP.
 The NUC was bought on march 2014: an Intel DCCP847DYE Desktop Computer (Celeron 847 1Ghz with DDR3 memories).

-I packed this humble machine with a lot of docker images, from uptime to remote backups, and it worked quite well.
+I packed this humble machine with a lot of docker services, from kumo-uptime to remote backups cron jobs, and it worked quite well.

-It was the machine I used to develop and tune misterio, my tool to manage a pool of docker machine as a cluster.
+It was the machine I used to develop and tune misterio, my tool to manage a pool of docker machines as a cluster.

 The Baseline